| |

 still banned under the 1625 Act, as were public concerts.
 Representatives

-stopping Sunday charity concerts into the twentieth century
+Sunday charity concerts into the twentieth century including

-including one in 1961 in aid of the National Prevention
+one in 1961 in aid of the National Prevention of Cruelty

-There is almost no area of enjoyment that the Church has not
+is almost no area of enjoyment that the Church has not tried

-tried either to control or suppress.
-If the Church could harness
+either to control or suppress.
+If the Church could harness an

-an activity for its own purposes then it did so (Church art,
+activity for its own purposes then it did so (Church art, Church

-Church music, mystery plays, printed lives of saints, and so
+music, mystery plays, printed lives of saints, and so on.
+If

-on.).
-If the Church had no use for it then it was suppressed.
+the Church had no use for it then it was suppressed.
+Only in

-Only in two spheres did the Church permit unfettered enjoyment.
+three spheres did the Church permit unfettered enjoyment.
+One

 public executions.
 Hanging days were holidays, observed along